 Swimming pool extension to a Lutyen's house

 For reasons of client confidentiality we have a lot of work that we can’t share with you.
 This project, at Sullingstead was one such example, but last year it featured in September’s House and Garden magazine.
 This beautiful pool was designed in partnership with architect Michael Edwards and interior designers, John Minshaw Designs.
+The image has been scanned from the magazine article, so we are sorry if it is not as sharp as we would like.

 Wide span sling brace truss